Skip navigation

 Ericsson engages and collaborates with governments, regulators, legislators, businesses and industry associations to achieve positive and sustainable long term conditions for the ICT sector.

 Around the world, government efforts to regulate the ICT sector are broadening, as issues related to network regulation, spectrum allocations, data flows, cybersecurity, privacy and trade continue to drive policy in markets around the world.
-With our presence in more than 180 countries, Ericsson’s Government & Industry Relations team works with our stakeholders to craft regulatory and public solutions that drive innovation, economic growth and societal inclusion.
+With our presence in more than 180 countries, Ericsson’s Government & Policy Advocacy team works with our stakeholders to craft regulatory and public solutions that drive innovation, economic growth and societal inclusion.

 Policy and technology trends